OceanBioME/OceanBioME.jl/docs/src/model_components/biogeochemical/abstract_NPD_models.md

 - `LOBSTER(grid)` — medium-complexity model with phytoplankton, zooplankton, nitrate, ammonia, and dissolved/particulate detritus.
 See the [LOBSTER](@ref LOBSTER) page.
 - `NPZD(grid)` — simple four-compartment nutrient–phytoplankton–zooplankton–detritus model from [Kuhn2015](@citet).
 See the [NPZD](@ref NPZD) page.
 - `ImplicitBiology(grid)` — nutrient-limited community productivity with no explicit plankton biomass.
 See the [ImplicitBiology](@ref ImplicitBiology) page.
+- `WTSP(grid)` — oligotrophic, iron limited model in which dinitrogen fixation sets new production, with picoplankton and `Trichodesmium`-like diazotrophs.
+See the [WTSP](@ref WTSP) page.

 Any of the default parameter values can be over-ridden by passing in parameter values to the NPD components.
 The following example builds a NPZD model with user-specified phytoplankton and zooplankton growth rates: